LeSyefGit/TinycheckLight/README.md

 ![Architecture](/assets/network-home.png)

-In order to make it working, you need a computer with a Debian-like operating system and two Wi-Fi interfaces.
+In order to make it working, you need a computer with a Raspberry Pi OS (or other Debian-like operating system - without warranty of working) and two Wi-Fi interfaces.
 The best choice is to use a [Raspberry Pi (3+)](https://www.raspberrypi.org) with a Wi-Fi dongle and a small touch screen.
 This tiny configuration (for less than \$50) allows you to tap any Wi-Fi device, anywhere.

 ### History